Qatar Charity: Syria

+Collaboration with Food Security Commission

+Mauritania

+In October 2025, Qatar Charity (QC), through its Mauritania office, provided food assistance to 1,000 families affected by floods in the Brakna and Trarza regions.
+The aid, distributed in collaboration with the Food Security Commission, included food baskets containing a month's supply of essential items.
+Local officials and beneficiaries acknowledged the significant role of this support in addressing urgent needs following the natural disaster.

 International standards compliance

 Qatar Charity operates according to a set of internally developed standards but is also fully compliant with international codes of conduct and security.

 Qatar Charity is a signatory of the code of conduct for the International Red Cross and Red Crescent Movement and NGOs for disaster relief.
 Qatar Charity also uses the Sphere Project Humanitarian Charter and Minimum Standards in Humanitarian Response and ensures their implementation in its operations.

 Lastly, Qatar Charity has implemented quality standards that enabled it to obtain ISO / IEC 27001, a certification from the Bureau Veritas Certification Holding SAS, which is specialized in audit and international certification services.

-In July 2020, The Telegraph, UK published an apology and agreed to pay libel damages to Nectar Trust, its Trustees and Qatar Charity for falsely linking both organisations and accusing them of clandestine activities.
+In July 2020, The Telegraph, UK published an apology and agreed to pay libel damages to Nectar Trust, its Trustees and Qatar Charity for falsely linking both organizations and accusing them of clandestine activities.
 The Telegraph in its articles on 17 August and 19 October 2019, had written that Nectar Trust is an arm of Qatar Charity through which Qatar Charity channel money to various Islamic groups in Europe.
-But in its apology, The Telegraph wrote that U.K.’s Charity Commission had clarified that Nectar Trust is an independent charity organisationas registered in the UK and Wales with no ties to Qatar Charity.
-The Telegraph further clarified that the UK, EU and UN had at no time designated both organizations as terrorist organisations and that whatever designation by Saudi Arabia has no legal force in the UK, EU and at UN level.
+But in its apology, The Telegraph wrote that U.K.’s Charity Commission had clarified that Nectar Trust is an independent charity organizations registered in the UK and Wales with no ties to Qatar Charity.
+The Telegraph further clarified that the UK, EU and UN had at no time designated both organizations as terrorist organizations and that whatever designation by Saudi Arabia has no legal force in the UK, EU and at UN level.

 The Emaan Trust of Sheffield lists Aiman Mohammed Ebrahim Saeed as a person with significant control.
 Saeed was given a suspended 18-month jail sentence and ordered to pay £300 compensation each to seven victims whose stolen phones were found in his possession.